 - You must not have had a visa refused or cancelled on character grounds

-- You must provide with your application a form 40SP Sponsorship for a partner to migrate to Australia completed and signed by an Australian citizen
+- Also you must provide with your application a form 40SP Sponsorship for a partner to migrate to Australia completed and signed by an Australian citizen

 - You must provide with your application two statutory declarations from Australian citizens, Australian permanent resident supporting the existence of the relationship with your partner.